Why Biopharma Needs an End-to-End, Purpose-Built Platform for Scientific Data — Part 1

 - Contract Research Organizations (CROs) and Contract Development Manufacturing Organizations (CDMOs)

 - Sensors and facility monitoring systems

-- Data science-oriented applications and tools, including visualization and analytics tools like Spotfire, and AI/ML tools and platforms such as Streamlit, Amazon SageMaker, H2O.ai, Alteryx, and others.
+- Data science-oriented applications and tools, including visualization and analytics tools like Spotfire, and AI/ML tools and platforms such as Streamlit, Amazon SageMaker, H2O.ai, Alteryx, and others

 Integrating these sources and targets is seldom simple (we comment on some of the reasons for this complexity, below).
 In many organizations, moving data from sources to targets remains partly or wholly a manual process.
 As a result:

-The Problem with DIY
+The Problem with “Do-it-Yourself”